Swati Lathia

 • Compliance: Following the law and industry norms, such as PCI DSS for payment security and GDPR for data protection.

-Applications
+Applications of E-Commerce

 • Retail Sales: E-commerce platforms are used by both online-only companies and conventional physical shops to sell goods.
 Amazon, eBay, and Shopify stores are a few examples.